 Another complication is that the initial construction of what constitutes an abnormality must presuppose a canonical intended or target trajectory.
 We often assume that there was some utterance a speaker intended to produce, that something went wrong, and that the speaker produced something else.
-It may not be appropriate to impose these assumption in many circumstances.
+It may not be appropriate to impose these assumptions in many circumstances.
 In an empirical context, the implied target trajectory is always an analytical guess: we observe some manifestation(s) of disfluency, and based on our familiarity with language, our expectations, and our notions of similarity, we guess a target utterance.

 Lets consider an example.
 Imagine that a speaker says Al krinks coffee.
-Our analysis of Al krinks coffee must be conducted in relation to a canonical trajectory, the target of which we might guess is Al drinks coffee.
+Our analysis of Al krinks coffee must be conducted in relation to a canonical trajectory, the target of which we guess is Al drinks coffee.
 The manifestation of the disfluency is the execution of a velar closure for [k] as opposed to an alveolar one for [d].
-The mechanism, as shown below in (B1), is that a velar closure, [k], obtains an aboveground gm-resonance when [drinks]{V} is selected, instead of an alveolar closure, [d].
+The mechanism, as shown below in (B1), is that a velar closure, [k], obtains an above-ground gm-resonance when [drinks]{V} is selected, instead of an alveolar closure, [d].
 We might further elaborate the mechanism by speculating that the substitution of [k] for [d] arose from a trajectory in which [k] in the domain of [coffee] outcompeted [d] for resonance with {+C} in (B1).
-Note that no UNITS-ARE-OBJECTS or word order blend are imposed on this analysis of substitution: there is no sense in which [k] and [d] occupy temporal positions or move.
-Rather, substitutions are trajectories which, for indeterminate reasons, deviate from a canonical trajectory.
+Note that no UNITS-ARE-OBJECTS or word order blend are imposed on this analysis of substitutions are trajectories which, for indeterminate reasons, deviate from a canonical trajectory.

-However, even the above reasonable elaboration of the disfluency mechanism as noncanonical competition is merely a guess.
+However, even the above analysis of the disfluency mechanism as noncanonical competition is merely a guess.
 An alternative possibility is that some other cs-resonance we have not identified was active in epoch (B), and the g-domain of this unidentified system played a role.
 For example, a [cold] c-system might have been active throughout the utterance, as shown below.
 Despite being active, [cold] is never selected because it is unexcited.
 Nonetheless, systems in its g-domain are active and may, with help from other forces, become excited, which constitutes a deviation from the canonical trajectory.

-If we allow for noncanonical reorganizations, there are even more possible analyses of the mechanism.
+If we allow for noncanonical reorganizations, there are even more possible analyses of disfluency mechanisms.
 For example, perhaps in epoch (e1) [craves]{V} was excited and [drinks]{V} unexcited, but surroundings forces caused a noncanonical reorganization to (e2), where [drinks]{V} is promoted to the selection level and [craves]{V} is grounded.
 Suppose the noncanonical reorganization interrupts execution of gm-systems.
 Such a trajectory might arise when competition between [craves] and [drinks] for {V} resonance continues after the initial organization and transition to a selective regime.